ecurt300/Artemis/README.md

 >	3. Moon Results→ Holds the Moon , and Date data of the found moon phase and date.

 Database:
-	There exists two databases→
+	There exists two databases:
-       1 The moon phase database, this contains the moon phase data from the API call to the U.S. Naval Observatory.
+> * 1.
+The moon phase database, this contains the moon phase data from the API call to the U.S. Naval Observatory.
-       2 All results→ This is for debugging and logging purposes to show all the results found with the app.
+  > *  2.
+All results→ This is for debugging and logging purposes to show all the results found with the app.

 > * Two versions of the Interface will be made:
-	>1.
-Version 0 console version that will allow users to enter in the desired moon phase and date.
+> * 	Version 0 console version that will allow users to enter in the desired moon phase and date.
-   > 1. Version 1 Web App Mudblazor Web App with all the underneath features implemented interfaced with Mudblazor.
+> * 	Version 1 Web App Mudblazor Web App with all the underneath features implemented interfaced with Mudblazor.

 > # Technologies and APIs:
 	Languages: